wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Current Development
 1. Need to streamline requisites.py in relevance to streamlining in main program. where vectorization and TOT, were effectively removed.
-2. Need to get streaming, sentence by sentence, working again.
+2. Need to get streaming, sentence by sentence, working again, currently its word by word...is that ok?
+Whats with the buffer stuff in the terminal?
+Buffering each word?
 3. Test and bugfix, search.
 2. Ensure, Testing and bugfixing, all features is done, and that everything is how is preferred..
 3. Complete Gen1.